Raphael-Peyrot/DataBird-Bolt/README.md

 Final group project during my formation as a Data Analyst at DataBird

+We used Python for cleaning and analysis of the data, then we used PowerBI to visualize & share our analysis.

 The .csv files used in this project were unfortunately too large to upload to github

 So here is an external link to download them: https://drive.google.com/drive/folders/1exMPHBcTvEIoi2VXzM7lRuQzuNi4_yi1?usp=sharing